Anne Cools

 Anne Clare Cools (born August 12, 1943) is a Canadian retired politician who was the longest serving member of the Senate of Canada, having served from 1984 to 2018.
 As a social worker, Cools was a pioneer in the protection of women from domestic violence, running one of the first domestic violence shelters in Canada.

 Personal life and education

 Cools was born and raised in Barbados, as the daughter of pharmacist Lucius Unique Cools and Rosita Gordon Miller Cools, who owned a sugar plantation.
 Both her grandfather and an uncle were politically active on the island.
 When she was four years old, two of her siblings died.
-In Barbados, Cools attended Queen's College Girls School.
+In Barbados, Cools attended Ursuline convent School.
 In 1957, when she was 13 years old, her family immigrated to Canada, where she studied at Thomas D'Arcy McGee High School in Montreal.
 Cools received a B.A. degree in social sciences, sociology and psychology from McGill University.
 Cools is married to business consultant Rolf Calhoun.
-Her personal interests include classical music, playing the piano, reading, gardening and dogs.
+Her personal interests include classical music and playing the piano.